abhinababasu/chobi/README.md

 However, the generated thumbnails would simply be either from the center or some other arbitrary location.
 This meant that the thumbnails would cut off at weird places.

+Chobi uses face-detection to ensure that does not happen and the face is always fully present in the generated thumbnail.

 Consider the following images and the thumbnails generated without face detection and then with facedetection